appveyor/website/src/docs/enterprise/creating-build-server-in-azure.md

 ## Prerequisites

 * An Azure subscription
-* An SSL certificate provider
+* A custom domain (e.g. mycompany.com), and access to create 'A records'
+* An SSL certificate provider, and access to create a new SSL certificate, or access to a SSL certificate file (\*.pfx) containing the private key.

 ## Create Azure Virtual Machine
 In the Azure Portal:

 * Create a new 'Compute' resource
-*Select 'Windows Server 2012 R2 DataCenter' template
+* Select the 'Windows Server 2012 R2 DataCenter' template

 Fill out the form: